All Episodes

 I'm reading it.

-Instead, we're examining what happened in a combat zone on a combat patrol in a volatile, uncertain, uh, unfolding environment where the wrong decision or a tardy decision results in death.
+Instead, we're examining what happened in a combat zone on a combat patrol in a volatile, uncertain, unfolding environment where the wrong decision or a tardy decision results in death.

 That's how we should be looking at these particular cases.

-So he's blamed either way.
+So, he's blamed either way.

-I think he would have gotten the silver star.
+I think he would have gotten the Silver Star.

-Now you can tweet the president at at POTUS, POTUS.
+Now, you can tweet the president at at POTUS, P-O-T-U-S.

-You can call your your congressman or the switchboard in Washington, which is uh 202-456-1111, 202 well the switchboards 202-456-1414, 2024, 1414.
+You can call your congressman or the switchboard in Washington, which is 202-456-1111, 2024's 202-456-1414, 202-456-1414.

 You can tweet him at at POTUS, and you can go to my website right now.

-We have a link of the whole story because and it's a disgrace that we're going to all enjoy our Christmas.
+We have a link of the whole story because, and it's a disgrace that we're going to all enjoy our Christmas.

-And we're going to enjoy our Christmas in this family.
+Go to Hannity.com and you'll see it all, and we're going to enjoy our Christmas in this family.

 This poor guy's now been in jail three years.

-We'll we'll help.
+We'll help.

-And I uh I hope you get the pardon that he so deserves or at least expedite the the justice system so the new evidence can be presented, and I'm so sorry you and your family are going through this.
+And I hope you get the pardon that he so deserves, or at least expedite the justice system so the new evidence can be presented.

 Thank you, Sean.

-I'll thank God for the choices that my son made that day because my hero came home and he left no one behind.
+I thank God for the choices that my son made that day because my hero came home and he left no one behind.

 I don't have a folded flag today.